kscholty/SmartShuntINA226/README.md

 The smart shunt has three main interfaces.

 1) A web interface for human users.
-It allows setting the main parameters of the system and disoplays the current status of the system
+It allows setting the main parameters of the system and displays the current status of the system
 2) A modbus interface that is based on a PZEM017 energy meter but enhances it with the values mentioned above
 3) Victron VE.direct Text and Hex protocols in order to function as a Battery Monitor.
 The Hex protocol is only implemnented as far as it's required for startup.
 Also some fields of the Text protocol are not yet filled correctly.